maidsafe/Whitepapers/Project-Safe.md

 * P.O.R will be updated when healthy_space updated in bi-direction

-P.O.R =  healthy_space       ------   ②
+Δ P.O.R =  Δ healthy_space       ------   ②

-This ensures P.O.R becomes a huge negative when the user transfers out P.O.R and then switches off their vault
+This ensures P.O.R becomes huge negative when user transfer out P.O.R and then switch off the vault

 * P.O.R will be checked when a user tries to PUT data.
 (used_space + data_cost ) < P.O.R      ------   ③

-A user’s initial allowance will be granted by setting used_space to negative claimed available_space.
+A user’s Initial allowance will be granted by setting used_space to negative claimed available_space.
 If any cheating is detected, the used_space will be changed to reflect that.

 This will also cover for situations when a user’s P.O.R drops low by allowing the user to mutate his free allowance data.